pluralsight/guides/published/c-c++/functional-style-programming-using-c/article.md

 sum_{i=1}^ni = n(n+1)/2
 ```

-It can be converted into a programming function as -
+It can be converted into a programming function as:
 ```c
     int sum(int n){
      return n * (n + 1) / 2;